techidaily/site-facebook/source/_posts/decoding-facebooks-enhanced-privacy-hub-for-safer-browsing.md

 ## How to Access the New Facebook Privacy Center

- The new Privacy Center was announced in a[Facebook blog post](https://about.fb.com/news/2022/01/introducing-privacy-center/) on January 7, 2022.
+ The new Privacy Center was announced in a [Facebook blog post](https://about.fb.com/news/2022/01/introducing-privacy-center/) on January 7, 2022.

  The Privacy Center is currently in testing and only available to most US and other desktop users.
 If you happen to be in the limited test group, you'll find that it's easy to access Meta's new Privacy Center.